 3. The Giuseppe Meazza (San Siro) stadium

 Once inside you can take the stadium tour from €18 pp and it lasts around 45 minutes to 1hr.
 It’s not one of the best stadium tours I have been on but it’s worth a visit.
 The tour guide we had was very good and spoke very good English.
 The museum itself it’s not very big but you have the opportunity to take some great photos upon entering the stadium itself.
-This iconic stadium has also hosted many music concerts, the legendary rock band Queen and the Queen of pop Madonna have played gigs here.
-But sadly this stadium is rumored to be heading for demolition shortly, so if you want to see it, don’t delay.
+This iconic stadium has also hosted many music concerts, the legendary rock band Queen and the Queen of Pop Madonna have played gigs here.
+But sadly this stadium is rumoured to be heading for demolition shortly, so if you want to see it, don’t delay.

 4. Shop on the Golden Triangle

 As well as the Galleria Vittorio Emanuelle II, another of Milan’s most famous shopping districts in the Golden Triangle or Quadrilatero d’Oro (its real name), its a collection of streets with rows of high-end designer shops and if you’re looking for some retail therapy, then the Golden Triangle is for you, or even if you’re not splashing the cash, window shopping is great fun here, with some wonderful window displays.
 Shops at the highest end of fashion can be found here, in particular along the Via Montenapoleone, (Milans’ most expensive street).

 Milan is a city full of fine pieces of art, including one of the world’s most famous ever paintings, The Last Supper.
 Painted between 1495-1498 by Italian artist Leonardo da Vinci, it’s themed around the last meal Jesus shared with his followers before his crucifixion.
 Tickets must be booked in advance, as only a limited number of visitors are allowed to view the painting each day.
 The painting is located in the refectory of the convent, which was used by the Dominican friars as a dining hall.